Electrical transformers are one of the most important electrical devices in the power system.

 Advantages:

-- Low losses as compare to conservator type transformers.
+• Low losses as compared to conservator-type transformers.

-- Low Noise as compare to conservator type transformers.
+• Low Noise as compared to conservator-type transformers.

-- High Efficiency as compare to conservator type transformers.
+• High Efficiency as compared to conservator-type transformers.

 Disadvantages:

-Only one disadvantage that is most commonly encountered of a hermetically sealed transformer is the following:
+The only disadvantage that is most commonly encountered in a hermetically sealed transformer is the following:

-Most hermetic transformer’s tank typically has no pressure relief.
+Most hermetic transformer tank typically has no pressure relief.
 This device can expand or become fatter than its normal size because of the gases in the tank if there’s an ongoing arcing.

 When there’s an arcing within the tube, it releases gases of some sort, and since there is no pressure relief device, the gases trapped aren’t able to escape, which can cause damage to the structure of the tank.